s34s0n/multiarch/mips/tools/readme.md

 ```console
 $ make
 ```
-Once the toolkit has finished compiling you'll see a new folder called output.
+Once the toolkit has finished compiling you'll see a new folder called **output**.
 This is where the toolkit compiled, but we'll only care about what's been compiled into the host folder within output.
 ```console
 ➜  buildroot-2018.02.9 ls
 arch   boot   CHANGES    Config.in.legacy  COPYING     dl    fs     Makefile         output   README   system     utils